Privacy Policy

 Data received: DEXA body composition scan results including visceral adipose tissue (VAT), bone mineral density (BMD), lean mass index, and regional body composition data

-You will be asked to provide consent for these providers to share your results with Metabolic Physio before any testing or imaging is ordered.
+You will be asked to provide consent for these providers to share your results with Metabolic Physio before any testing or imaging is ordered, and a separate explicit consent before any data is shared with the partner dietitian.
 All providers are Australian-based and subject to Australian privacy law.
 You may withdraw this consent at any time.

 2. How We Collect Information